 Government & industry working together to help colleagues find new work

-The British Business Aviation Association (BBGA) is proud to be the first aviation industry association actively supporting the new UK Government-backed Aviation Skills Retention Platform (ASRP) www.aviationtalent.co.uk.
+The British Business Aviation Association (BBGA) was proud to be the first aviation industry association to actively supporting the new UK Government-backed Aviation Skills Retention Platform (ASRP) www.aviationtalent.co.uk.

-The platform was launched for industry registrations on Wednesday, 10 February by the Aviation Minister, Robert Courts MP, during a webinar hosted by Department for Transport Aviation Ambassador Jo Salter.
+The platform was originally launched in 2021 by the Aviation Minister, Robert Courts MP, during a webinar hosted by Department for Transport Aviation Ambassador Jo Salter.
 Several dozen key sector representatives attended to learn more about the platform and how it will support the retention of skills across the sector.

 The Minister for Aviation spoke passionately about the importance of retaining and supporting the UK’s highly talented workforce.
 He called on industry organisations, and adjacent industries, to share as many vacancies and opportunities on the platform as they can and stressed the need to avoid an exodus of talent.